 “We obviously cannot travel out of the city to cite a business in another city,” said Woods.

 If a citation is issued, the first offense is $250 and $500 for each additional offense.
-Same thing with Coral Springs, however, Coral Springs will travel outside of the city to issue the fine.
+The same thing with Coral Springs, however, Coral Springs will travel outside of the city to issue the fine.
 “The fine is placed on the person or business,” said Foster.

-Travel through all of these cities and you can bet they all get pounded with signs.
-The real test is which city’s code enforcement officers pick them up quicker and prevents the same company’s from coming back.
+Travel through all of these cities, and you can bet they all get pounded with signs.
+The real test is which city’s code enforcement officers pick them up quickly and prevents the same company’s from coming back.

-Our code officers work hard, and if they don’t have the staff to get these swept up on a daily basis, Tamarac looks like the sore thumb in Northwest Broward.
+Our code officers work hard, and if they don’t have the staff to get these swept up daily, Tamarac looks like the sore thumb in Northwest Broward.

 - Sharon Aron Baron is the Editor of Talk Media and writer for Tamarac Talk, Coral Springs Talk and Parkland Talk.